VendelinSlezak/BleskOS/README.md

 Here is info about most important improvements in several last updates.

+**Update 12**
+- Added read-only support for image format QOI
+- Improvement of Performance rating

+**Update 11**
+- Improvement of Performance rating

 **Update 10**
 - More special boot options
 - Basic ZIP library that will be used for ZIP-packed files like DOCX, ODT...

 **Update 9**
 - Tool Performance rating

-**Update 8**
-- Tool Calculator

-**Update 7**
-- Further significant improvement of PATAPI driver
-- BleskOS on USB is on small partition, so you can format rest of USB to another filesystem

 ## How to try BleskOS